naveenj2002/naveenj.github.io/README.md

 This page consists of all the blogs I have ever posted on this website.
 # Repository Layout:
 My repository consists of the following:
-_layouts : it is the
+_layouts : it consists of the jekyll code for maintaining the layout of the